 - Students in the state of New Jersey are required to take the PARCC exam.
 Additional support classes are provided in preparation for the PARCC.
 At the elementary and middle school grade levels, we will continue to offer PARCC prep before and after school for four (4) weeks prior to testing.
 We continue to target invention for identified subgroups for increased achievement through Innovate NJ, a project through the state fostering, sharing, and collaborating on cultivating projects.

 c) Technology will continue to be utilized to effectively assess and monitor student progress.

 - Students will continue to utilize ePortfolio through Studywiz. eLocker is an online storage space for files that can be accessed from anywhere.
 Exemplar student work will continue to be stored and follow students throughout their Springfield education.
 This process has provided teachers easy access to student work and has assisted with the transition process.
 Teachers continue to update eLocker with student’s best work.

 - i-Ready for grades K-8 is an adaptive diagnostic for ELA and Math that identifies students needs and ongoing process monitoring growth towards end-of-year targets.
 Students in grades 3-8 will continue to be assessed in ELA and Math through benchmark assessments.
-Students will continue to use Reading Eggs, a component of Study Island.
-It is an online early intervention reading program that offers proven strategies to improve reading, vocabulary, fluency and comprehension.
+We continue to expand the utilization of i-Ready through Standards Mastery Assessments that provides an individual item analysis.

 - High school teachers will continue to utilize Academic Merit, an online professional development for teachers that provides tools for evaluating student writing, Assessments 21, online classroom-base common assessments scores automatically, and Literary Companion, online textspecific formative assessments.